Wisconsin's governor creates new violence-prevention office in wake of school shooting

 “Reducing crime and violence should be an issue that receives earnest bipartisan support,” Evers said at a news conference surrounded by gun control advocates, Democratic lawmakers and the mayor and police chief of Madison who responded to last month’s school shooting.

+Republican state Sen. Van Wanggaard, a former police officer who chairs the Senate’s public safety committee, said in a statement that “you don’t need to grow government to prevent violence.”

+“If Governor Evers is serious about ending violence and crime, he should support law enforcement and give them the tools and resources they need,” Wanggaard said.
+“Eliminating violence requires taking violent criminals off the street.”

-Evers signed an executive order creating a statewide office of violence prevention.
+Evers signed an executive order creating a statewide office of violence prevention, a move that does not require legislative approval.
 He said the office will work with local partners including law enforcement agencies, nonprofits, school districts and gun shop owners with the goal of reducing gun violence.

+Creating the office was discussed prior to the school shooting, but the shooting “cemented” his plans, Evers said.

+Madison Police Chief Shon Barnes, who is leaving next month to become Seattle’s chief of police, called the new anti-violence office a “transformative approach to understanding and addressing the root causes of violence in our society.”

-Evers announced $10 million in federal funding for the office.
+Evers announced $10 million in federal funding to create the office.
 He said his state budget that will be submitted to the Legislature next month will request more state funding to continue the office over the next two years.

 Evers also said he would be proposing a sweeping package of gun violence and public safety measures.